usnistgov/TransfectionTracker/README.md

 4)  Two versions of the program are provided.
 One is populated with existing data so the user can see examples of what data are collected, how data are tabulated, and examples of reports created by querying the data.
-The version indicated by "\_clean" has no saved data.
+The version indicated by "\.clean" has no saved data.
 The user can begin to populate this version with new or test data, or they can modify it to suit their own data needs.